-NWCG's intent is to specifically identify all copyrighted content used in NWCG publications.
-All other NWCG information is in the public domain.
+Publications and training materials produced by NWCG are in the public domain.
 Use of public domain information, including copying, is permitted.
-Use of NWCG information within another document is permitted, if NWCG information is accurately credited to the NWCG.
+Use of NWCG information within another document is permitted if NWCG information is accurately credited to NWCG.
 The NWCG logo may not be used except on NWCG authorized information.
-"National Wildfire Coordinating Group", "NWCG", and the NWCG logo are trademarks of the National Wildfire Coordinating Group.
+"National Wildfire Coordinating Group," "NWCG," and the NWCG logo are trademarks of NWCG.

-The use of trade, firm, or corporation names or trademarks in this publication is for the information and convenience of the reader and does not constitute an endorsement by the National Wildfire Coordinating Group or its member agencies of any publication or service to the exclusion of others that may be suitable.
+The use of trade, firm, or corporation names or trademarks in NWCG products is solely for the information and convenience of the reader and does not constitute endorsement by NWCG or its member agencies of any product or service to the exclusion of others that may be suitable.